open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 protocol-dependent telemetry exporters.
 The protocol exporter is expected to be primarily a simple telemetry data encoder and transmitter.

+Each implementation MUST document the concurrency characteristics the SDK requires of the exporter.

 ### Interface Definition

 The exporter MUST support three functions: **Export**, **Shutdown**, and **ForceFlush**.